EvickaStudio/decoy/README.md

 - `-Q` or `-q`: Quiet mode, no terminal output; just start all processes and exit

 These command-line options are particularly useful if you want to integrate Decoy into scripts or automation workflows without user interaction.

+## Disclaimer

+**Note:** Some legitimate programs or games (e.g., Battlefield 2042 with procmon.exe) may use anti-cheat mechanisms that detect and blacklist certain processes.
+Running Decoy might cause these applications to refuse to start or function improperly until specific processes are stopped.
+Use Decoy with caution to ensure it does not interfere with your legitimate software.